Joe-Hu-Chat/C-basics/02_bash_script.md

 # variables
+There are three kinds of variables you can create: local variables, environment variables and variables as *positional parameters*.

 ## local variables
-Local variables are variables that exist only within a single script.
+Local variables are variables that exist only **within a single script**.
 They are inaccessible to other programs and scripts.

 A local variable can be declared using = sign (as a rule, there should not be any spaces between a variable's name, = and its value) and its value can be retrieved using the $ sign.
 For example:
 ```bash